 Returns at this bank are currently depressed, but the prospects for a healthier economy, and a stronger credit cycle, are likely to improve with rising commodity prices.
 This bank is well placed to benefit from this environment in a sustainably responsible manner.
 We also invested in two new healthcare companies which we believe are helping to improve the well-being of people in India and Indonesia.
 In addition to these purchases, we added to existing holdings in IndiaMART (India) and Techtronic Industries (Hong Kong) on recent weakness.
 We also increased the position size of the new holding in Malaysia.

-Asia Pacific Sustainability strategy update: 1 October - 31 December 2021
+Asia Pacific Sustainability proxy voting: 1 October - 31 December 2022

 Asia Pacific Sustainability proxy voting: 1 July - 30 September 2022

 During the quarter there were 214 resolutions from 27 companies to vote on.
 On behalf of clients, we voted against three resolutions.

 We voted against the election of a director at Dabur as we do not believe they are truly independent. (one resolution)